storyblok/storyblok-svelte/README.md

 ## ℹ️ More Resources

-Please follow the step by step instructions available in [Ultimate Tutorial Series](https://www.storyblok.com/tp/the-storyblok-sveltekit-ultimate-tutorial).
+Please follow the step-by-step instructions available in [Ultimate Tutorial Series](https://www.storyblok.com/tp/the-storyblok-sveltekit-ultimate-tutorial).
 You can find all the different parts on this overview page and take it from here.
 The parts are:

 - Part 1: [Add a headless CMS to SvelteKit in 5 minutes](https://www.storyblok.com/tp/add-a-headless-cms-to-svelte-in-5-minutes) - [Source Code](https://github.com/storyblok/sveltekit-ultimate-tutorial-series/tree/part-1-sveltekit-ut)